lukaszflorczak/vue-agile/README.md

 ---

-🎉 **After about a year from the last version, I'm happy and excited to inform, that new `v1.0` version is available now!** More information and a changelog you can find [here](https://github.com/lukaszflorczak/vue-agile/releases/tag/v1.0.0).
+🎉 **I'm happy and excited to inform, that new `v1.1` version is available now!** More information and a changelog you can find [here](https://github.com/lukaszflorczak/vue-agile/releases/tag/v1.1.0).

 ---